bevyengine/bevy-website/content/learn/book/control-flow/states.md

 ## States and Entities

-The `StateScoped` component can be added to an entity to indicate that the entity should only exist in a particular state.
+The `DespawnOnExit` component can be added to an entity to indicate that the entity should only exist in a particular state.
 When we exit that state, the entity will automatically be despawned.

 For example, if we wanted to despawn all remaining enemies at the end of a level: